 Slow Release Nitrogen Products Available through Pacific Fertiliser:

-• Green Urea (contains a urease inhibitor that will help protect against volatilisation losses for upto 14 days)
+- Green Urea (contains a urease inhibitor NBPT that will help protect against volatilisation losses for upto 14 days)

-• Agrotain Urea (contains a urease inhibitor that will help protect against volatilisation losses)
+- Agrotain Urea (contains a urease inhibitor NBPT that will help protect against volatilisation losses)

-• Carbon Coat Urea (aka Black Urea is urea coated with around 21% carbon to reduces volatilization and leaching)
+- Carbon Coat Urea (aka Black Urea or CC urea is granular urea coated with around 21% carbon to reduce volatilization and leaching)

 * (you can’t blend urea with entec urea for a short and longer release)